MTD and VAT

 Page last updated

 - Maintain their accounting records digitally in a software product or spreadsheet.
-Maintaining paper records will cease to meet the legal requirements in tax legislation.
+Maintaining paper records has ceased to meet the legal requirements in tax legislation.

 - Submit their VAT returns to HMRC using a functional compatible software product that can access HMRC’s API (Application Program Interfaces) platform.